sunSeekingGoth/MakeSenseWithObsidian/Tutorial/03_Plugins.md

 [Dataview](obsidian://show-plugin?id=dataview) is a way to get different views of your vault, by grouping and filtering information according to the data attached to it.

+Lets install and enable Dataview!

 We talked about [[01_General syntax skills#8 Tagging|TAGS]] and [[01_General syntax skills#9 Metadata / Properties|METADATA / PROPERTIES]], these are two ways you create searchable data around the information in your vault.
 Dataview plugin can access and query this data.

 Dataview can see everything that is a tag, anything that is inside your metadata/properties header and anything that is a FIELD (new one).

+> [!note] New Word: Field!
+> A Field is anything followed by double colons `::` anything after it will be treated as queryable data.
+We will see this in action now

 Example: [[active-unknowing]]